 Questions spark conversations.
 Conversations build rapport.
 And rapport enhances therapy.
 So whether it’s awkward, embarrassing, or hard, you should feel free to ask anything you want.
 Your therapy will only get better once you do.

 If you’re interested in online counseling, sign up for BetterHelp today and get matched with your very own licensed therapist.
 It’s convenient, affordable, confidential, and it works!
-Read our review or use the form below to get started today.
+Read my review or use the form below to get started today.